-PA215 Administrative Law
+PA215 Administrative Law 4.5 quarter credit hours

 This course will teach the student about the following aspects of law: legislation, delegation and limitations on agency, due process of law, agency informal action, rulemaking, acquiring and disclosing, adjudication, and judicial.
 The student will also understand the concepts of Workers' Compensation law and Social Security disability law.